erdebee/mertik-868-protocol/README.md

 This is a ever incremental/looping sequence number, each instance of the message, even when its repeated, has an increment of 1

 ### Unknown / TBD #1
 Some bits and bytes here change by random sometimes per message / message type.
+But most is very steady.
 I think that most of this information represents the current absolute state.
 More research is necesarry.

 ### Unknown / TBD #2
+Very steady, only first 2 bits seem to change sometimes..

+### Unknown / TBD #3
 The first 3 bits here change every message, seems totally random, the other 5 bits often seem to have some correlation with the 5 repetitions of the request / response.
 This could very well have something to do with the current absolute state of the remote and the fireplace.

 ### Checksum